The trouble with Zionism and Islamism

 - The far left have openly sided with radical Muslims in their principled opposition to the very existence of Israel as a Jewish ethno-state.
 This takes two forms.
 One championed by some anti-Zionist Jews, such as Gilad Atzmon, foresee a united secular Palestine/Israel where Jews, Muslims, Christians and Atheists live together happily in peace.
 Others just want a complete Islamic takeover of the Levant.
 Some on the fringes of far left have internalised a radical critique of Jewish power and, like many Islamists, call into question the orthodox narrative of the Shoah.

 - Most Muslims denounce Israeli suppression of Palestinian self-determination, yet seem much less concerned about the plight of other Muslims living under repressive Islamic regimes.
 Divisions within the Muslim diaspora seldom adhere to the traditional Western left / right paradigm.
-The views of many radical Muslims may vehemently oppose US and Israel imperialism, while espousing a regressive ideology antithetical to the values if the liberal enlightenment.
+The views of many radical Muslims may vehemently oppose US and Israel imperialism, while espousing a regressive ideology antithetical to the values of the liberal enlightenment.

-- Most Jews support Israel and often the wider neoconservative foreign policy agenda, i.e. instinctively distrusting Israel’s enemies and ignoring its frenemies such as Saudi Arabia.
+- Most Jews support Israel and often its wider neoconservative foreign policy agenda, i.e. instinctively distrusting Israel’s enemies and ignoring its frenemies such as Saudi Arabia.
 However, many Jews do not, most notably Noam Chomsky and Norman Finkelstein in the US or the late Gerald Kaufman in the UK.
 By contrast ultra-Zionist attitudes are prevalent among much of the new populist right in North America and Europe.
 You’re much more likely to see blue and white Star of David flags at rightwing rallies these days than swastikas.

 If you don’t have close ties to the region, you may well project your own insecurities and prejudices onto the dispute in the same way as many Scottish nationalists may wish for any team but England to win in the World Cup.
 Yet one big question remains unanswered in the age of global convergence.
 Why do some influential Jewish billionaires, such as George Soros, support open borders with so much zeal, while Israel continues to enforce strict immigration controls?
 Here many make a fundamental error of analysis, conflating the interests of powerful international elites with those of plebeians with strong ethno-religious affiliation.
 Today we witness a battle between the unrooted professional classes or anywheres, who can easily move as long as they find accommodation within a secluded neighbourhood and stay in touch with other like-minded professionals, and the rooted somewheres, who often find their neighbourhoods and wider social support networks utterly transformed by rapid waves of mass migration, a thesis that David Goodhard has popularised in his recent book A Road to Somewhere.